AgoraIO-Extensions/Electron-SDK/README.md

 When using directly within a web electron project with custom webpack configuration, you may see errors when compiling.
 It's because you have not properly configured loader for node addon.
-A convenient way to skip the compile process is to set `externals` property of your webpack config to `{"electron-agora-rtc-ng": "commonjs2 electron-agora-rtc-ng"}`
+A convenient way to skip the compile process is to set `externals` property of your webpack config to `{"agora-electron-sdk": "commonjs2 agora-electron-sdk"}`

 ## 🔗 Links